-High School: Students who are attending high school/home school and are applying to take a course.
+High School: Students who are attending high school/home school and are applying to take a credit course.

-Non Credit: Students interested in taking community education courses for personal interest, college preparation courses, GED preparation, or English for Speakers of Other Languages.
+Non-Credit: Students interested in taking community education courses for personal interest, pre-college learning courses, GED preparation, or English for Speakers of Other Languages.

-Select which of the categories applies to you and fill out the Admissions Application.

-If you have a question, or if you do not have access to the internet and need a paper copy of an application, contact Student Services at (503) 842-8222 ext.
-1100, vist them at our main campus, 4301 Third Street, Tillamook or email them at studentservices@tillamookbaycc.edu.
+Select which category applies to you and fill out the Admissions Application If you have a question, or if you do not have access to the internet and need a paper copy of an application, contact Student Services at (503) 842-8222 ext.
+1100, visit them at our main campus, 4301 Third Street, Tillamook or email studentservices@tillamookbaycc.edu.